parker-int64/comp7640-project/README.md

 ```Shell
 python main.py
 ```

++ Then, open your browser and type 'http://localhost:5000'

 If you encounter problem, you  can also run program in debug mode, that should give more precise output.